rafaelcgama/restore-uber/README.md

 * [San Francisco](/data_collected/san_francisco.json): 940
 * [São Paulo](/data_collected/sao_paulo.json): 1000

 However, not all results were relevant for my purposes as many of my results no longer work at Uber among other things.
-So I went on to the process of [cleaning and exploring](data_analysis.ipynb) my dataset to come up with a more relevant employee list that would increase my chances of being helped while saving resources.
-Because the dataset is not complex, there wasn't much to so I wrote a little [script](data_cleaning/data_cleaning.py) to execute the following actions:
+So I went on to the process of [cleaning and exploring](notebook/data_cleaning.ipynb) my dataset to come up with a more relevant employee list that would increase my chances of being helped while saving resources.
+Because the dataset is not complex, there wasn't much to do so I wrote a little [script](data_cleaning/data_cleaning.py) to execute the following actions:

 * **Search and remove duplicates**
 * **Remove all employees not currently employed at Uber**